fabien-marty/jinja-tree/README.md

-                                  add root directory to jinja search path --jinja-extension TEXT          jinja extension to load --context-plugin TEXT           context plugin (full python class path) --file-action-plugin TEXT       file-action plugin (full python class path) --strict-undefined / --no-strict-undefined
+                                  add root directory to jinja search path --jinja-extension TEXT          jinja extension to load --context-plugin TEXT           context plugin (full python class path) --action-plugin TEXT            file-action plugin (full python class path) --strict-undefined / --no-strict-undefined
                                   if set, raise an error if a variable does not exist in context